Kennebec River: The Nature Conservancy acquisition

 In 2025, The Nature Conservancy announced the purchase of four dams on the river – Lockwood, Hydro-Kennebec, Shawmut, and Weston – which would eventually be removed to allow for greater upstream migration of fish.

 Statistics

-The river drains 5869 sqmi, and on average discharges 5.893 e9USgal per day into Merrymeeting Bay at a rate of 9111 cuft/s.
+The river drains 5869 mi2, and on average discharges 5.893 e9USgal per day into Merrymeeting Bay at a rate of 9111 ft3/s.
 The United States government maintains three river flow gauges on the Kennebec river.
-The first is at Indian Pond where the rivershed is 1590 sqmi.
+The first is at Indian Pond where the rivershed is 1590 mi2.
 Flow here has ranged from 161 to 32900 ft3/s.
-The second is at Bingham where the rivershed is 2715 sqmi.
+The second is at Bingham where the rivershed is 2715 mi2.
 Flow here has ranged from 110 to 65200 ft3/s.
-The third is at North Sidney where the rivershed is 5403 sqmi.
+The third is at North Sidney where the rivershed is 5403 mi2.
 Flow here has ranged from 1160 to 232000 ft3/s.
 Two additional river stage gauges (no flow data) are in Augusta and Gardiner; both of these gauge heights are affected by ocean tides.